 I walked into my local chemist one day and was very taken with the soothing smell of tea tree in the air.
 When I approached the counter I found it was coming from a cold steam vapouriser.
 It's a little contraption that apparently makes air easier to breathe for asthmatics and those with respiratory infections.
 Since so much of sleep health is about breathing, this device has been a bit of a saviour when I've been ill.
 Add a few drops of your favourite oils, it can delicately perfume the air and help lull you to sleep.

 I originally bought mine to help with a bad cough, but I now use it as a sleep aid.
-Fill the water to the line and you'll get a solid 8 hours of run time, so you can leave it on while you're sleeping.
+Fill the water to the line and you'll get a solid eight hours of run time, so you can leave it on while you're sleeping.
 My favourite oils to pair with the device are eucalyptus and tea tree.
-From memory, mine was $80.
-You can find a decent selection of these devices at most chemists.
+I gave this pretty pink one from In Essence.

 While simple, these have also helped me achieve sleep where I once thought it impossible.
 In particular, the 4-7-8 technique has helped me immensely.
 Whether it helps me reach sleep via mindfulness, or whether the extended breathing has a benefit I'm unaware of, this technique has put me out when even sleeping pills haven't.
 It might not be for everyone, but while you're awake, you might as well try it.

 This ingestible powder helps with supporting healthy sleeping patterns by mitigating stress through the day.
 It uses a blend of ingredients derived from Ayurvedic medicine to help with balance and overall wellness.
 I like to take this during particularly busy weeks to minimise the effects of any stress or anxiety.
 It also supports cognitive function which certainly helps!